joouha/euporie/docs/pages/theming.rst

    color_scheme = "dark"
    syntax_theme = "dracula"

-See :doc:`../configuration` for the full configuration mechanism.
+See :doc:`configuration` for the full configuration mechanism.

 **********************************
 Borders, cell visuals and tab bars